-This simple in concept, but not so much in execution (at least for the novice).
+S3 endpoints are simple in concept, but not so much in execution (at least for the novice).
 Amazon states it clearly:

 When you configure a bucket for website hosting, the website is available via the region-specific website endpoint.
 Website endpoints are different from the endpoints where you send REST API requests.

 We already know that Amazon S3 can host websites.
-In case you didn’t know S3 has an application programming interface (API) that you can use to interact with S3, for such tasks as: getting information about a bucket, creating a bucket, deleting a bucket, deleting an object in a bucket, or more advanced things, like enabling versioning for an S3 bucket.
-APIs are not the topic of today.
+In case you didn’t know S3 has an application programming interface (API) that you can use to interact with S3, for such tasks as:

-It’s not a whole lot.
+Don’t worry, it’s not a whole lot.
 Just get down the absolute basics and you’ll be in a good place to move forward.
 Here goes:

 A website endpoint will like look this: